luliudata/price_paid_data_pipeline/README.md

 Future Work
 ---------
-Due to the time constraints, the deployment for data pipeline has not been automated.
+Due to the time constraints, below are some future work to explore:
+- The deployment for data pipeline has not been automated, the artifact used by Glue job is manually uploaded to an S3 bucket, and pointed to the Glue job.
+This step can be automated and the artifact should be versioned.
-All the AWS resources used here can be created and managed via Terraform (for testing purpose, those resources are created manually via AWS console).
+- All the AWS resources used here can be created and managed via Terraform (for testing purpose, those resources are created and edited manually via AWS console).
+- Except using Spark, Beam is also a good tool to explore.
+- Adding tests for the scripts.